 This Video is also available to watch in the following languages:

-One of the best ways to protect your baby against diseases like measles, rubella, tetanus and meningitis is through immunisation.
-Your baby needs their first injections at eight weeks, then 12 weeks, 16 weeks and one year.
 Vaccinations are offered free of charge in the UK – just book your appointments with your GP.
 Remember, as well as protecting your own baby, you're also protecting other babies and children by preventing the spread of disease.

 These are the vaccinations your baby will need:

-6-in-1 vaccine – 2nd dose RV (rotavirus) vaccine – 2nd dose
+6-in-1 vaccine – 2nd dose PCV (pneumococcal) vaccine |

 Quick guide to your baby's vaccinations